ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 See [Change from UTF8 to UTF8MB4](update_db_to_2.5.md#change-from-utf8-to-utf8mb4).

-### Use secure Roles and Policies
+### Use secure roles and policies

-Use the following checklist to ensure the Roles and Policies are secure:
+Use the following checklist to ensure the roles and policies are secure:

-- Do Roles restrict read/write access to content as they should?
+- Do roles restrict read/write access to content as they should?
 Is read/write access to personal data, like User content items, properly restricted?
-- Are the Roles and their use properly differentiated and restricted?
-Is an editor Role used for everyday editorial work?
+- Are the roles and their use properly differentiated and restricted?
+Is an editor role used for everyday editorial work?
-- Is the admin Role used only for high-level administrative work?
+- Is the admin role used only for high-level administrative work?
 Is the number of people with admin access properly restricted and vetted?
 - Should people be allowed to create new user accounts themselves?
 Should such accounts be enabled by default, or require vetting by admins?
-- Is the Role of self-created new users restricted as intended?
+- Is the role of self-created new users restricted as intended?
-- Is there a clear Role separation between the organisation's internal and external users?
+- Is there a clear role separation between the organisation's internal and external users?
 - Is access to user data properly restricted, in accordance with GDPR?

 ### Do not use "hide" for read access restriction